-- CC (Comma-Separated List of Email Addresses): Enter one or more email addresses to receive a copy of the email.
+- CC Email Address(es): Enter one or more email addresses to receive a copy of the email.
 If entering multiple copied recipients, use a comma to separate each one.

-- BCC (Comma-Separated List of Email Addresses): Enter one or more email addresses to receive a blind copy of the email.
+- BCC Email Address(es): Enter one or more email addresses to receive a blind copy of the email.
 If entering multiple blind-copied recipients, use a comma to separate each one.

-- Reply to: Enter the email address that you want replies to be sent to by default.
+- Reply to Email Address: Enter the email address that you want replies to be sent to by default.
 This may be useful if you send the email from a common account but want replies to go to a personal email account.

 - Use Authentication: Select the checkbox if the SMTP server requires authentication.
-Upon selecting this option, the Account and Password fields below become enabled for you to enter your authentication credentials.
+On selecting this option, the Account and Password fields below become enabled for you to enter your authentication credentials.

 Subject and Message: Enter the subject and body to use for the email.
-To use global variables, project variables, or Jitterbit variables within the Message, begin typing an open square bracket
+To use global variables, project variables, or Jitterbit variables in the Message, enter them manually or begin by typing an open square bracket

-[into the field to display a list of available variables.
+[into the field to display a list of existing variables to choose from.

-- Test: Click this button to send a test email using the configuration.
+- Test: Click to send a test email using the configuration.
 Sending a test email is recommended to ensure the configuration works properly and as expected.
-Note that if variables are used in the configuration, you may need to specify a default value to use for testing purposes (see Variables).
+If variables are used in the configuration, you may need to specify a default value to use for testing purposes (see Variables).

-- Save: Click this button to save and close the email notification configuration.
+- Save: Click to save and close the email notification configuration.

-Discard Changes: After making changes, click Discard Changes to close the configuration without saving changes.
-A message will ask you to confirm that you want to discard changes.
+Discard Changes: After making changes, click to close the configuration without saving changes.
+A message asks you to confirm that you want to discard changes.

 Adding an Email Notification to an Operation or Script